 Cutting back is a type of pruning.
 Typical pruning involves removing specific branches that are diseased, damaged, or growing too closely to another branch.
 Cutting back, on the other hand, means pruning away all or most of a plant.
 This provides a few key benefits for your plants and your garden as a whole.

 In general, you want to cut back perennials and not annuals.
-In particular, you should focus on plants that are diseased, infected, or infested, as cutting back can potentially keep these problems from coming back next year.
+In particular, focus on plants that are diseased, infected, or infested, as cutting back can potentially keep these problems from coming back next year.

 Plants with tall, thin flower stalks can benefit from cutting back, as frost makes the stalks fold over.
 This is aesthetically displeasing and potentially damaging for the plant.
 Plants with these flower stalks include irises and lilies.